Creating & Managing Vaults

 Rotation Reminders

-Set a rotation reminder on any secret:
+Set a rotation reminder on any vault:

-- Open the secret detail page.
+- Open the vault detail page.

 - Click Set Rotation Reminder.